-In that passing moment from old to new, most Greeks have plans with friends to go out on the town.
-Most of the country’s popular venues will be open to the wee hours of the morning for revelling Greeks ushering the New Year in the best possible way: partying.
+To welcome the new year, younger generations usually have plans with friends to go out on the town.
+The country’s popular venues stay open into the wee hours of the morning as revelling Greeks usher the New Year in the best possible way: partying.

 Escape to Greece with our monthly Newsletter!